 - Draw attention to unique features of the product that might make it unappealing to other buyers, but aren't a deal-breaker for you, such as an unpopular colour or a less attractive style.

-Robin Canniford, a senior lecturer in marketing at the University of Melbourne, says the haggling process is more than just a back-and-forth over price, but a negotiation over the whole package.
+According to Canniford, the bargaining process is more than just a back-and-forth over price, but a negotiation over the whole package.
 Buyers can ask for added features and customisations to the product, or services like installation and delivery.
 When talking price, you could point out to the seller factors such as it being a good time to sell before the goods expire, or the colour of the item potentially being less appealing to other buyers.

-Canniford says haggling can be either aggressive or positive.
+Canniford says bargaining can be either aggressive or positive.
 Aggressive tactics involve pointing out reasons you may have for going elsewhere if you're not offered a discount or a better deal.
-Being aggressive might help you reach a good deal now, but could backfire by getting your haggling companion offside and destroying any ongoing relationship.
+Being aggressive might help you reach a good deal now, but could backfire by getting your bargaining companion offside and destroying any ongoing relationship.

 Positive tactics, on the other hand, help preserve a business relationship by focusing on reasons why you like the seller and would be an ideal buyer for this particular item.